bmershon/geometric-primitives/README.md

 # Geometric Primitives

+This code was submitted for the first assignment of MATH 290, Digital 3D Geometry, taught in the Spring of 2016 at Duke University.

-For more information please visit
+For more information on this course assignment, please visit

 http://www.ctralie.com/Teaching/COMPSCI290/Assignments/Mini1_GeometricPrimitives/